 Soul Chess: Given it's ParentSeries, this is pretty much a given; both the living world and the afterlife are pretty nasty places to be on the whole.
 The first part is mainly afterlife based; crime and disease are rampant, living conditions are woeful, and the nobles do pretty much what they want with impunity.
 Lelouch spends over a century trying to make things better, sometimes through being an All-Loving Hero, others by being a Manipulative Bastard (mainly tricking the Gotei into getting off their backsides and dealing with the problems themselves).
 Later actions shift to the world of the living.
 He knows the living world is going to get more crapsack; he's lived through it once, and now gets to see all again as a spectator.
 And because of the Grandfather Paradox, he knows he can do absolutely nothing about it.

-The world of The Faceless an AU with a Broken Masquerade exposing the reality of the Shinigami World to the human race which results in a post-apocalyptic world of nihilism-civilization has collapsed, it's a world of permanent war, everyone wears masks and are busy Dying Like Animals.
+The world of The Faceless an AU with a Broken Masquerade exposing the reality of the Shinigami World to the human race which results in a post-apocalyptic world of nihilism-civilization has collapsed, it's a world of permanent war, everyone wears masks and are busy dying.

 The Odyssey.
 It's set in Exalted, and the protagonist is currently a mortal.
 That should tell you all you need to know.
 Every day is a constant battle for survival, pitting sheer determination against the overwhelming power of the Realm's Dragon-Blooded.